Tuee22/effectful/documents/engineering/purity.md

 **Why**: Loops encourage mutation.
 Expressions and trampolines enforce immutability and make control flow explicit.

+**Critical Policy - Single Exception**:

-**Exception**: The single `while True` in the trampoline driver is acceptable as the controlled iteration point.
+The ONLY acceptable while-loop in the entire codebase is the `while True` in the trampoline driver (`effectful/algebraic/trampoline.py`).
+This exception exists because:

+1. Python lacks tail-call optimization
+2. The trampoline pattern requires a controlled iteration point
+3. The while-loop is isolated to a single function with well-defined semantics

+**Zero tolerance for all other loops**:
+- ❌ No for-loops anywhere (use comprehensions)
+- ❌ No while-loops anywhere except trampoline driver
+- ✅ List/dict/set comprehensions are ACCEPTABLE and preferred
+- ✅ Trampoline pattern for recursive algorithms

-See `documents/core/purity_patterns.md` for comprehensive trampoline and pure pattern examples.
+See `documents/engineering/purity_patterns.md` for comprehensive trampoline and pure pattern examples.

 ### Doctrine 2: Effects as Data